StarRocks/starrocks/docs/data_source/catalog/iceberg_catalog.md

 > You can grant and revoke privileges by using [GRANT](../../sql-reference/sql-statements/account-management/GRANT.md) and [REVOKE](../../sql-reference/sql-statements/account-management/REVOKE.md).

 When you drop an Iceberg database, the database's file path on your HDFS cluster or cloud storage will not be dropped along with the database.

+[Switch to an Iceberg catalog](#switch-to-an-iceberg-catalog-and-a-database-in-it), and then use the following statement to drop an Iceberg database in that catalog:

 ```SQL
 DROP DATABASE <database_name>;